alexandrejulien/yarp-reverse-proxy/README.md

 ### Prerequisites

-You have to install ASP.NET 6, 7, 8 runtime.
+You have to install ASP.NET 8 or 9 runtime.
-In case of using IIS, you have to install it before with ASP.NET 6, 7 Bundle.
+In case of using IIS, you have to install it before with ASP.NET 8, 9 Bundle.

 ### Installation